-- Any interruptions or repetition of course work will result in an extension of the total length of the program.
+- Any interruptions or repetition of course work will result in an extension of the total • length of the program.
 To ensure timely completion of the program, course sequences must be followed.
 Students who drop or withdraw from a professional level course for any reason resign their status as a professional-level student.
 Readmission will be by consent of the program chairperson and the admissions committee. - Students may receive only two C grades according to the graduate school policy.
-Students may be required to repeat a course in order to meet graduation requirements.
+Students may be required to repeat a course in order to meet graduation requirements from the graduate school whether taken as an undergraduate or graduate student.
+A student can earn no more than 4 letter grades of "C" or less in the professional program; more than 4 grades of "C" or below is grounds for dismissal.
 Professional courses may be repeated only one time for a grade of B or higher.
-A student needing to repeat a course to improve a grade must repeat the course at the next scheduled offering. - Students with a semester GPA of less than 3.0 will be placed on probation\.
+A student needing to repeat a course to improve a grade must repeat the course at the next scheduled offering.
+Students may be required to assume part-time status when repeating courses.

+- Students with a semester GPA of less than 3.0 will be placed on probation\.
 Students must achieve a 3.0 or better semester GPA within three consecutive semesters.
 Students with a GPA less than 3.0 after the third semester will be dismissed from the occupational therapy program. - Students must repeat any fieldwork in which they receive an unsatisfactory (failing) performance evaluation.
-Continued unsatisfactory performance on a repeated fieldwork will result in the student being dismissed from the occupational therapy program. - All students must successfully complete a cumulative end-of-year examination.
+Continued unsatisfactory performance on a repeated fieldwork will result in the student being dismissed from the occupational therapy program. - A student who misses more than 20% of a scheduled course due to unexcused absences may receive a failing grade for the course. - All students must successfully complete a cumulative end-of-year examination.
 If a student fails to pass the cumulative end-of-year examination on the second attempt, the student must develop and complete and structured remediation program with a faculty member before the third and final retake.
 Only three opportunities will be given for an end-of-year examination.
-This examination must be successfully completed in order to progress into the graduate program.

-- Any course with a grade of D must be repeated.
+This examination must be successfully completed in order to progress into the graduate program. - Any course with a grade of "D" or "F" must be repeated.
 Students needing to repeat a course will be placed on probation.
 Repeated failure of the same course will result in dismissal from the program.
 Failure of two or more professional courses in the same semester will result in dismissal from the program. - Students who receive a written notification of unsatisfactory professional behavior and/or violate the standard of student conduct or standards of ethical practice, including plagiarism in the academic and/or clinical education programs, and will be placed on probation.
 Repeated unsatisfactory behavior, ethical violations, or ethical/legal misconduct that endangers or creates potential harm to students, clients, academic and clinical faculty are grounds for dismissal from the program.
 Standards of ethical behavior are outlined in the AOTA Code of Ethics and the University Policy on Student Conduct.